 Volunteer Recruitment and Marketing

 Lisa’s role is to recruit volunteers for our 5s to 13s befriending service and to promote Friends of the Family.
 She manages recruitment campaigns and is the first point of contact for all volunteer enquiries.
 An experienced PR professional, Lisa drives the flow of news about us to supporters, the media and public.
-Her role includes press and PR for the higher education and social housing sectors.
+Her role includes press and PR, branding, publications, fundraising and advertising.

 Helen keeps the Friends of the Family office running smoothly.
 She undertakes day-to-day management of our accounts, produces the end of year financial report, liaises with Companies House, the Charity Commission and HMRC; she also provides administrative support to the Trustees.

 Chair of Trustees

 Karen trained and practiced as a Construction Litigation Solicitor in London and Hampshire.
 She has lived in Winchester with her family since 1996.
 She is a qualified endurance running coach and co-owner of a small local business.
-As Chair of Trustees Karen governs trustee meetings, supports our staff with their professional development, supervises grant applications and fundraising activities, as well as speaking on behalf of Friends of the Family at local events.
+As Chair of Trustees Karen governs trustee meetings, supports staff with their professional development, supervises grant applications and fundraising activities, and speaks on behalf of Friends of the Family at local events.

 Jonathan brings a wealth of experience to his role as Honorary Treasurer.
 He is a Social Impact Adviser and Director at a not-for-profit firm.
 Prior to this, Jonathan was Interim Director of a charity encouraging economists to volunteer expertise to social organisations around impact measurement.
 He also worked for over 25 years as a corporate finance adviser in the banking sector.
 Jonathan’s focus is finance, membership and fundraising.